Travelling by car

 Certain car park companies allow you to reserve a spot in their car parking ahead of time.
 With an anticipated 15 million visitors, reserving ahead of time may be the most reliable option.

-No, certain Parisian and Île-de-France roads will be designated as special “Olympic routes” between the 15th of July and the 11th of September.
-Only people accredited by the International Olympic Committee (IOC) will be able to utilise these routes.
-Major motorways also run the risk of being affected by these "Olympic Routes".
-Examples include the A1, between Porte de la Chapelle and the Aéroport Roissy-Charles de Gaulle (both directions) and the A13, between Boulogne and Porte d’Auteuil (both directions).
+No, certain Parisian and Île-de-France roads are designated as special “Olympic routes” between the 22nd of August and the 11th of September.
+Only people accredited by the International Olympic Committee (IOC) can use these routes.
+Five motorways are affected by these "Olympic Routes".
+They are indicated by ‘Paris 2024’ stamped road markings and a road sign featuring the Olympic and Paralympic Games symbol.

-Inside these perimeters, access will be limited or controlled for all motor vehicles.
+Inside these perimeters, access will be limited or controlled for all motor vehicles, starting from 18 July 2024.

 There are 3 levels of security: